 Photos of smoke often have defects in the form of bright spots—these are ash particles, which rise with the smoke.
 Unfortunately, you cannot avoid this completely while shooting, so you have to fix it later with Clone Stamp Tool.

-Step 9: Coloured Smoke on Black
+9. Coloured Smoke on Black

-Step 10: Coloured Smoke on White
+10. Coloured Smoke on White

-With the help of Gradient Tool fill the Background with a complex gradient from purple through red and yellow to orange.
+With the help of the Gradient Tool, fill the background with a complex gradient from purple through red and yellow to orange.
 (R78 G0 B129 > R255 G0 B0 > R255 G255 B0 > R198 G101 B31).
 Apply the Luminosity blend mode.

-Step 11: Natural Smoke on White
+11. Natural Smoke on White

 Finally, we'll consider how to get your natural smoke colour, but on a white background rather than the black one we shot on.

 Load the file in Photoshop.
-Invert the image as before, then go to Image > Adjustments > Hue/Saturation and set the values to the same as those in the screenshot below.
+Invert the image as before, and then go to Image > Adjustments > Hue/Saturation and set the values to the same as those in the screenshot below.
 Hopefully, you'll have a natural blue smoke colour on a white background (you can experiment until the colour is just as you'd like it).